signalogic/SigSRF_SDK/mediaTest_readme.md

         [1] hSession 1, codec = AMR-NB, bitrate = 12200, payload type = 102, ssrc = 0x6057c1d6
 </console></pre>

-Note also that both commands apply the ANALYTICS_MODE flag to enable analytics mode in their -dN entry to avoid wall clock references.
+Note also that both commands apply the ANALYTICS_MODE flag in their -dN entry to enable analytics mode and avoid wall clock references.

 <a name="BulkProcessingModeConsidersations"><a/>
 ### Bulk Processing Mode Considerations

 Timestamp matching mode goes hand-in-hand with bulk pcap processing.
 The idea is that if pcaps are being processed "after the fact" then two things are crucially important: (i) faster-than-real-time (FTRT) processing rates, and (ii) bit-exact reproducibility.
 However, when processing in bulk mode, these two benefits are not free, and there are key considerations to keep in mind:

   * processing needs must stay within per-core CPU performance limits. mediaMin uses separate application threads to push packets to a packet queue, and "worker" threads to pull packets from this queue and perform packet and media processing (e.g. packet repair, audio decode, noise and other artifact reduction, etc).
 If a real-time interval (-rN) entry is given on the command line that is too small then application threads will push packets at a rate that exceeds what worker threads can handle.
-Of course the minimum real-time interval at which this happens is largely determined by your platform CPU type and clock rate [1]
+Of course the minimum real-time interval at which this happens is largely determined by the CPU type, clock rate [1], and workload on your host or VM platform

   * host system impacts must be minimized, including:
     - using a RAM disc for wav and pcap output, and de-activating intermediate or unnecessary output files (e.g. jitter buffer output pcap files)